 After you get a grasp of what programming is and learn the basic constructs like variables, conditions, loops, simplest data structures, and types - it is time to go back to the question: what is the best programming language for me?

-Look closer to the front-end type of programmer.
+Look closer at the front-end type of programmer.
 This includes but is not limited to :

 In this case, a data analyst, statistician, or machine-learning expert could be a way forward.
 Consider these languages: